Executive Director: Sasha Hutchings, AM

 Laura Parrado is a Vice President at FirstBank where she currently manages Card Operations.
-She has been with FirstBank for over five years and has managed various departments within the bank.
+She has been with FirstBank for nearly seven years and has managed various departments within the bank.
 Laura has also worked as an Auditor in both public accounting as well as internal audit and received a degree in Accounting from Santa Clara University.
 Laura joined the Board in August 2013.

 As the head of corporate security and emergency management services for MillerCoors, Paul has overall responsibility to ensure a safe and secure work environment for the MillerCoors enterprise.
 Paul is also accountable for the security of our products and supply chain, as well as emergency management, travel/event safety, background/drug screening, compliance and investigations for the entire organization.
 Paul also chairs the MillerCoors Threat Assessment Committee, is a member of the Business Integrity, Crisis Management & ERM Committees and is the National Executive Sponsor for the MillerCoors AsEAN ERG.